TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 - `COLLISION_PACKET` - there is already a packet programmed in the requested timeframe
 - `COLLISION_BEACON` - there is already a beacon planned in the requested timeframe
 - `TX_FREQ` - requested frequency not supported by the TX RF chain
-- `TX_power` - requested power not supported by the gateway
+- `TX_POWER` - requested power not supported by the gateway
 - `GPS_UNLOCKED` - GPS is unlocked and GPS timestamp cannot be used

 Example: